richardcysun/Goos-by-Chapers/README.md

 ## Chapter 12
 **TO DO: Single item-join, bid & lose. (part I)**

-This chanpter is going to make the walking skeleton more formal.
-It adds one end-to-end test (sniperMakesAHigherBidButLoses()) and two unit tests (notifiesAuctionClosedWhenCloseMessageReceived() and notifiesBidDetailWhenCurrentPriceMessageReceived()).
+This chapter is going to make the walking skeleton more formal.
+One end-to-end test (**sniperMakesAHigherBidButLoses**) and two unit tests (**notifiesAuctionClosedWhenCloseMessageReceived** and **notifiesBidDetailWhenCurrentPriceMessageReceived**) are forged for future production codes.

-The end-to-end test sniperMakesAHigherBidButLoses() is not finished in Chapter 11, and it fails the test because auction sniper hasn't bid yet.
+The end-to-end test **sniperMakesAHigherBidButLoses** is not finished in Chapter 11, and it fails the test because auction sniper hasn't bid yet.
 The related production codes will be completed in Chapter 12.

-This chapter also introduces an interface AuctionEventListener.
-In the unit test AuctionMessageTranslatorTest, the AuctionEventListener is a seam, and JMock acts as a stub to test class AuctionMessageTranslator.
+To demonstrate the skill of TDD, an interface **AuctionEventListener** is introduced.
+In the unit test **AuctionMessageTranslatorTest**, the **AuctionEventListener** is a seam, and JMock acts as a stub to test class **AuctionMessageTranslator**.

-Meanwhile, in the example coces, it seems some constants are not explicitly mentioned in the book so I create below definitions.
+By the way, in the example coces, it seems some constants are not mentioned in the book so I create below definitions.

 ```java
 // ApplicationRunner.java